dorlib/IMDB-Project/README.md

 ## Seed data to your database

+In my opinion, the best way to test this app is by createing a user, add your favoritre movies, actors and directors and nake some review and rating!

-Here's what you need to do to get pre-made data to your local MySQL database.
+but, if your looking for pre-made data to insert, Here's what you need to do to get it: